 Soak in rare mud hot springs

-Taiwan has an abundance of hot springs, but did you know that the different geological conditions of each area results in differing types of spring water?
-One of the rarest hot springs in Taiwan are those in Guanziling 關子嶺, a small mountainous village area at the peak of Zhentou Mountain near the border with Chiayi.
+Taiwan has an abundance of hot springs, but did you know that the different geological conditions of each area result in differing types of spring water?
+One of the rarest hot springs in Taiwan is in Guanziling 關子嶺, a small mountainous village area at the peak of Zhentou Mountain near the border with Chiayi.
 The water here is alkaline and mud-based, the only such hot spring in Taiwan and just one of three in the entire world.

 My cab driver took me to King’s Garden Villa 景大渡假莊園, a hot spring hotel that is quite popular with visitors with a whole European inspired cottage vibe.
 There are rooms but I only spent a few hours here using the spa facilities.

 The water looks kinda murky and dirty because of the mud but is said to be very good for the skin, so I dutifully slathered some onto my face.
 The outdoor spa area was quite busy, and there are several pools of different temperatures to try out, and even some with different ‘ingredients’ like a black tea bath.
 There are lots of spots to lie down and chill out throughout the spa, as well as those skin-nibbling fish if you fancy a fish spa.

 Along the way down from Guanziling, I stopped to see something called the Fire-water Union or 水火同源.
 This phenomenon looks like there is a flame perpetually burning on top of a small spring, the result from the perpetual emission of methane gas from the ground.
 Manage your expectations – the flame isn’t very big but it’s an interesting stopover en route to Guanziling and there are several eateries around here if you want to stop for a break.

 How to get there: 56 Guanziling, Baihe District, Tainan City 732台南市白河區關子嶺56號.
 Open everyday 9am – 10pm.